-Tamara C. Murray accepts cases on a traditional hourly basis and also on a limited-scope, “unbundled” basis.
+Tamara C. Murray accepts cases on a on a limited-scope, “unbundled” basis.
 For individuals who cannot afford to hire an attorney for full representation, the unbundled option gives the client the ability to pay for the services he or she needs without committing to the long term expense of hiring an attorney full time.
 Clients who chose this option are responsible for case management and complying with court deadlines.
 The attorney does not enter an appearance on the Court record.

 The Washington State Bar issued an advisory opinion on the topic of limited-scope representation in 1997: